-Guide dogs help blind people in many ways, beginning with giving unsighted people independence.
+A guide dog can help a blind person in many ways, beginning with giving unsighted people independence.
 Many blind people can't get around without the help of a well-trained guide dog.
-Guide dogs go through extensive training.
+As with most types of service dogs, guide dogs go through extensive training.
 It takes between 2 and 5 years for a guide dog to be ready to be matched with a disabled person.
 Training includes basic obedience and service dog training.
 Providing protection and companionship are other ways these dogs help blind people.

 Service dog training takes a minimum of 2 years to complete.
-The dog learns how to move forward and to turn right and left on command.
+In addition to basic obedience, the dog learns how to move forward and to turn right and left on command.
 More advanced commands include learning how to stop before crossing a street, leading its blindfolded handler around overhangs or other obstacles safely, and retrieving dropped objects.
 Also, during this time the dog learns only to guard its handler.
 After successful completion of training, the dog is matched with a blind person.